 Recently in 2016, the Knights of the Holy Eucharist moved to Lincoln, Nebraska and took up residence in the old convent at Sacred Heart, which is now the Sacred Heart Friary.
 The Knights of the Holy Eucharist are “A community of consecrated lay Franciscan brothers dedicated to adoring Jesus our Eucharistic King, serving Shrines and Bishops.”

 Sacred Heart Parish since its beginning has been outstanding for its number of converts.
 There have been hundreds baptized into the church over the years by priests of Sacred Heart and convert classes are held regularly.
-Aside from Sacred Heart Catholic School and the CCD and RCIA programs, the parish organizations include the Parish Council and Finance Council, the Building Committee, the Altar Society, the Holy Name Society, Prayer Chain, Godteens, St. Vincent de Paul Society, Knights of Columbus, Quilters, Cleaning Committees, Fellowship Group, and Senior Coffee.
+Aside from the CCD and RCIA programs, the parish organizations include the Parish Council and Finance Council, the Building Committee, the Altar Society, the Holy Name Society, Prayer Chain, Godteens, St. Vincent de Paul Society, Knights of Columbus, Quilters, Cleaning Committees, Fellowship Group, and 1st Saturday Coffee.
 Additional information about these organizations can be found here.
 Sacred Heart continues to play a huge part in the lives of many within the parish, school families, and community.

 Source: Gosen, L. (Comp.).
 “Sacred Heart, Lincoln.”
 History of the Catholic Church in the Diocese of Lincoln, Nebraska, 1887 – 1987, Volume I, Pp 267-269.
 Lincoln, NE: Catholic Bishop of Lincoln.

 Source: Maney, Kathryn.
 “Sacred Heart Parish and School.”
 The History of the Diocese of Lincoln, 1987 – 2002, Volume II, Pp 80.
 Lincoln, NE: Catholic Bishop of Lincoln.